SusanJJN/Aurora-Substorm-Prediction/README.md

 ```

 # Data preparation
 For training and testing, we use npz files instead of oringinal jpg images.
-You can download all the npz files ([training](https://github.com/SusanJJN/Aurora-Substrom-Prediction/releases/download/v1.0/train.rar), [test](https://github.com/SusanJJN/Aurora-Substorm-Prediction/releases/download/v1.0/test.rar)) here.
-After downloading, unzip the .rar and put the training set in /npz/train and put the test set in /npz/test.
+Put the training set in /npz/train and put the test set in /npz/test.

 # Generate bootstrap sampling sets
 ```python